 It’s a fantastic hike to the summit of Ha Ling Peak – if you’re looking for a great workout in the mountains that doesn’t eat up the entire day.
 Ha Ling is an imposing, inaccessible looking peak from any vantage point in Canmore, but the reality once you’re on the hiking trail is very different.

-The trailhead, located just south of Canmore off the Spray Lakes Road, is easy to find and only about a 15 minute drive from downtown.
+The trailhead for the Ha Ling Peak hike, located just south of Canmore off the Spray Lakes Road, is easy to find and only about a 15 minute drive from downtown.

 Is Ha Ling Peak a difficult hike?

 Ha Ling Peak is not difficult to hike in the sense that there are no fancy mountaineering moves required.
 But you may be sucking wind, especially if it’s the first hike of the season.